lcx/blog_private/content/post/home-assistant-with-grafana.md

 ```
 It's very important to use a privileged user (like postgres) for the first
 start since ltss needs to install extensions, after the initial startup you can
-change to a non privileged user.
+change to a non-privileged user.
 Validate your configuration and restart Home Assistant once more.
 While it's starting up you can watch the database being populated.
 ```